Published at: 2025-10-30

 Fx.log.info("result=" + result)

-String msg = "Validation successful";
+String msg = "Validation succeeded";

 Boolean isSuccess = true;